rv2442/Cloudbased_filestorage/README.md

 # Cloud Storage Web Application with FaceRecognition as 2F Auth

 SCloud is a cloud storage system where you can store data and share it to any user connected to it.
 You can also have 2 factor authentication to protect your data by face recognition.
-This project was built in Microsoft Visual Studio Code by using c#(asp.net) and javascript
+This project was built in Microsoft Visual Studio Code by using C#(asp.net) and javascript.